ik-fractel/kappataumu.github.com/_posts/2013-10-24-grunt-automate-your-webdev-workflow.md

 Now, in order to do anything useful we must install Node modules for the tasks we envision to use Grunt for.
 For instance, if we are using [LESS](http://lesscss.org/), a good starting point would be a module for automatic compilation of LESS stylesheets to plain CSS every time the `.less` file is saved.

-These Node modules (essentially Grunt plugins) will be catalogued by NPM during their installation in a file named `package.json` inside the root of our project.
+These Node modules (essentially [Grunt plugins](http://gruntjs.com/plugins)) will be catalogued by `npm` during their installation in a file named `package.json` inside the root of our project.
 Let’s create this file, with the following contents:

 ```json
 {